janneskruse/big-data-praktikum/README.md

 The key hardcoded variables, including password access to AWS or the Nextcloud are stored in an .env file loaded by the scripts.
 To be able to run the scripts, you would have to create a new .env file in the root of this git repository and copy the following into it:

 ```
-EMAIL= <your email address to recieve the slurm notifications>
 BASE_FOLDER="/work/le837wmue-Rhone-download/le837wmue-Rhone_download-1720747219/DAS_2020"
 ZARR_BASE_FOLDER="/work/ju554xqou-cryo_cube"
 FLOAT_TYPE=float32